 Next on my ‘list of things to be automated’ I’m looking to to pull stocks and FX data from Tradingview each day / week to help inform various investment opportunities.
 I will also be checking out in great detail the Webflow integration as for those of you who may or may not know, I’m a huge user and advocate of Webflow both personally and professionally.

-If you're interested in finding out more about me or more tools and technologies consider subscribing to the weekly Sunday Brief weekly newsletter.
+If you’re interested in finding out more about me or more tools and technologies I use, you can also subscribe to my weekly Sunday Brief weekly newsletter.
 Full of thoughts, inspiration, life lessons and interesting reads from that week.